-If your pipes are indeed frozen, the first thing you should do is call a plumber.
-Unless you’re experienced at working with plumbing systems, you could end up inadvertently making the issue worse by trying to fix it!
-A plumber can diagnose the extent of damage to your system and safely fix the issue.
+If you find that your pipes froze, the first thing you should do is call a plumber.
+Unless you have experience working with plumbing systems, you could end up inadvertently making the issue worse by trying to fix it!
+A plumber can diagnose the extent of damage to your system and safely fix the problem.
 When it comes to the integrity and safety of your home, don’t take a risk.

-If the issue is not severe, there are some ways to safely help thaw your pipes.
-If the pipe is easy to access, you could use a hair dryer, space heater, or other source of gentle heat to slowly thaw it.
+If the issue is not severe, there are some ways to help thaw your pipes safely.
+If the line is easy to access, you could use a hairdryer, space heater, or another source of gentle heat to melt it slowly.
 Never use a blowtorch or other source of open flame or intense heat to thaw a pipe.
-Not only is this dangerous, but it may actually cause more damage to your pipes than the freezing has already done.
+Not only is this dangerous, but it may cause more damage to your pipes than the freezing has already done.

-If you cannot reach a pipe — for instance, if the pipe were hidden behind your drywall — you can try thawing it through ambient heat.
-Turn up your thermostat by a few degrees and the pipe may eventually thaw.
+If you cannot reach a pipe — for instance, if your lines lie hidden behind your drywall — you can try thawing it with ambient heat.
+Turn up your thermostat by a few degrees, and the pipe may eventually thaw.
 We don’t recommend doing this unless advised by your plumber.
 If the pipe in your wall has burst without your knowledge, you could cause water damage and flooding in your home.
 You may want to shut your water line off temporarily as you attempt to thaw your pipes.
-This will ensure that any water damage is minimal, and will reduce pressure in the line.
+This action will ensure that any water damage is minimal and will reduce pressure in your plumbing.